The Sunken City: Incidents

 Sunken City has had a long history of incidents.
 The area is fenced off and technically not open to the public.
 In 1982, a teenager fell from the cliffs of Sunken City while trying to escape from the police, who were rounding up trespassers within the area.
 In 1986, local residents filed complaints, reporting people sneaking into the restricted area and having loud parties after hours.
-The residents also reported gang activity, including vandalizing and theft.
-These incidents and others led to the replacement of the chain-linked fence with a more permanent wrought iron fence, installed in 1987.
+The residents also reported gang activity, including vandalism and theft.
+These incidents and others led to the replacement of the chain-link fence with a more permanent wrought iron fence, installed in 1987.
 The cost of the new fence was more than US$200,000 and it was thought that it would finally solve trespassing problems.

 However, incidents continue to occur even with the sturdier fence in place.
 In 2003, there were five cliffside deaths, two of which happened within a three-day span.
 In 2006, four people fell or threw themselves from the cliffs onto the rocks below and died.
-In January 2007, Mario Danelo, a kicker on the USC football team, fell more than 100 ft from the cliffs to his death in San Pedro.
-In the same year, 19 year old Megan Maynard, lost her footing on unstable rocks and plunged more than 50 ft to her death at Sunken City.
+In January 2007, Mario Danelo, a kicker on the USC football team, fell more than 100 ft from the cliffs to his death.
+In the same year, 19-year-old Megan Maynard lost her footing on unstable rocks and plunged more than 50 ft to her death at Sunken City.
 Three more people died in the same year from falls from the cliffs.
 In 2013, a woman was found dead by the Sunken City area.
 That same year a 10-year-old girl suffered head injuries from falling off the cliff.
 In July 2015, a woman fell 20 feet from one of the cliffs and was injured.